bryanlammon/supra/readme.md

 ### Makefile

 Even if you don't use the above approach, I still recommend running Supra via a [Makefile](https://www.gnu.org/software/make/manual/make.html).
-That way you can keep your reference library and custom Pandoc reference separate from any one project and use them library for all projects.
+That way you can keep your reference library and custom Pandoc reference separate from any one project and use them for all projects.

 #### Replace Makefile Subcommand